bh11/crisp/tst/Readme-Tests.txt

 (not `ReadTest').
 Their output is for information only, and can safely be ignored.
 If one of the tests discovers an error, it will print an error message and stop.
-Please report any such error(s) to the author, preferably by e-mail to hoefling@minet.uni-jena.de.
+Please report any such error(s) to the author, preferably by e-mail to b.hoefling@tu-bs.de.

 You may also read individual test files into GAP after setting the following boolean variables to `true' or `false'.

-PRINT_METHODS - if true, relevant methods are printed using TraceMethods FAST_TEST - if true, run only small examples
-DO_TIMING - if true, measures the time required for different algorithms
+PRINT_METHODS - if true, relevant methods are printed using TraceMethods FAST_TEST     - if true, run only small examples DO_TIMING     - if true, measures the time required for different algorithms

 FAST_TEST and DO_TIMING only affect the files whose names start with `timing_'.
 Note that these files require that the package `format' is present.
 PRINT_METHODS only affects the other test files.

-Note that, in order to get reasonably reliable timings, one should read the "timing_" files twice, withouot re-starting GAP, and only use the results obtained during the second run.
+Note that, in order to get reasonably reliable timings, one should start GAP using the -N command line option.
 This ensures that all required library files are properly loaded before times are taken.

 The following table lists the available test files and their content.